 Mercury Safe, Not Just Mercury Free

 Mercury safe is not the same as being mercury free.
-As a mercury safe practitioner, Dr. Copeland adheres to a strict protocol when removing fillings containing mercury.
-These protocols protect the client, the dental office personnel who are potentially exposed to high levels of mercury vapor.
-As an accredited member (AIAOMT) of The International Academy of Oral Medicine and Toxicology (IAOMT), Dr. Copeland has studied the biological effects of mercury, and the safest removal methods which include supplemental support, negative ion generators, oxygen therapy, natural local chelators such as chlorella, air filtering and barrier protection.
-She knows that the single largest exposures to mercury from dental fillings is upon placement and removal, and considers protection from exposure to be high priority along with patient comfort and material selection.
+As a mercury-safe practitioner, Dr. Copeland follows a strict protocol when removing mercury fillings.
+These protocols protect the client and the dental office personnel who are potentially exposed to high levels of mercury vapor.
+As an accredited member (AIAOMT) of The International Academy of Oral Medicine and Toxicology (IAOMT), Dr. Copeland has studied the biological effects of mercury and the safest removal methods, which include supplemental support, negative ion generators, oxygen therapy, natural local chelators such as chlorella, air filtering, and barrier protection.
+She knows that the single largest exposure to mercury from dental fillings is upon placement and removal, and she considers protection from exposure a high priority, along with patient comfort and material selection.

 Click here to view our protocol for safe amalgam removal [PDF].

 Least Invasive Therapies

-Preventative dentistry with include therapies that strive to conserve tooth structure, even to prevent the stress of dental procedure on a tooth undergoing stress so that it may be restored fully at a later date, and reducing the disease state of the mouth in preparation for dental restorations.
-Microabrasion removes only infected or fractured tooth structure, conserving healthy tooth structure and providing the perfect surface for biocompatible bonding resulting in minimally invasive, longest lasting restorations.
+Preventative dentistry includes therapies that strive to conserve tooth structure, even to prevent the stress of dental procedure on a tooth undergoing stress so that it may be restored fully later, and reducing the disease state of the mouth in preparation for dental repairs.
+Microabrasion removes only infected or fractured tooth structure, conserving healthy tooth structure and providing the perfect surface for biocompatible bonding resulting in minimally invasive, longest-lasting restorations.

 Types of least invasive therapies offered: